-The following pages are all included in a single file named research.pdf along with the main content of your thesis or dissertation.
-They are part of your research document, and so are considered research materials.
+The following pages are all included in a single file named research.pdf along with the main content of the thesis or dissertation.
+They are part of the research document, and so are considered research materials.

 The naming convention for this file is very specific.
 It should be all lowercase, exactly as it is here: research.pdf.

 The order of the sections in research.pdf is:

 If your work contains material that has been copyrighted by another party, students may need to seek permission to use the material in their thesis or dissertation.
 Examples of materials for which a student would need to seek copyright permission include but are not limited to: